 (See also Overview of Immunodeficiency Disorders and Approach to the Patient With an Immunodeficiency Disorder.)

 Common variable immunodeficiency (CVID) is a primary immunodeficiency disorder that involves humoral immunity deficiencies.
-It includes several different molecular defects, but in most patients, the molecular defect is unknown.
+It includes several different known molecular defects, but in most patients, the molecular defect is unknown.
 Mutations are sporadic in > 90% of cases.
 CVID is clinically similar to X-linked agammaglobulinemia in the types of infections that develop, but onset tends to be later (typically between ages 20 and 40).
-T-cell immunity may be impaired in some patients.
+Impaired T-cell immunity also may be present in some patients.

-Autoimmune disorders (eg, autoimmune thrombocytopenia, autoimmune hemolytic anemia or pernicious anemia, systemic lupus erythematosus, Addison disease, thyroiditis, rheumatoid arthritis, alopecia areata) can occur, as can malabsorption, nodular lymphoid hyperplasia of the gastrointestinal tract, systemic granulomatous inflammation, lymphocytic interstitial pneumonia, splenomegaly, and bronchiectasis.
-Gastric carcinoma and lymphoma occur in 10% of patients.
+Autoimmune disorders can occur, including autoimmune thrombocytopenia, autoimmune hemolytic anemia or pernicious anemia, systemic lupus erythematosus, Addison disease, thyroiditis, rheumatoid arthritis, and alopecia areata.
+Patients also may develop malabsorption, nodular lymphoid hyperplasia of the gastrointestinal tract, systemic granulomatous inflammation, lymphocytic interstitial pneumonia, splenomegaly, and/or bronchiectasis.
+Gastric carcinoma or lymphoma occurs in 10% of patients.

 Diagnosis of common variable immunodeficiency is suggested by recurrent sinopulmonary infections and requires all of the following:

-Antibody levels should not be measured if patients have been treated with IV immune globulin (IVIG) within the previous 6 months because any detected antibodies are from the IVIG.
+Antibody or autoantibody levels should not be measured if patients have been treated with IV immune globulin (IVIG) within the previous 6 months because any detected antibodies may be from the IVIG.

 B-cell and T-cell quantification by flow cytometry is done to exclude other immunodeficiency disorders and to distinguish CVID from X-linked agammaglobulinemia, multiple myeloma, and chronic lymphocytic leukemia; findings may include low numbers of class-switched memory B cells or CD21+ cells.
 Serum protein electrophoresis is done to screen for monoclonal gammopathies (eg, myeloma), which may be associated with reduced levels of other immunoglobulin isotypes.